 After the safari, I went to a park near the Airbnb and ate some fruit.
 I sat at a table in the sun, with nobody around.
 I was exhausted and needed someone to talk to so I went back to the Airbnb and called my cousin, Misty.
 All of the depression hit me.
 I sobbed on the phone and told her how alone I felt, how the depression was crushing me.
 She listened and tried to help me see all the wonderful things going on in my life.
 And how things will get better.
 I kept telling her things won’t get better.
 I couldn’t see the light and couldn’t climb out of the depression.
 It was a dark hole.
 I didn’t feel like myself.
 My energy was off.

 A few weeks earlier, Kate Spade and Anthony Bourdain committed suicide.
-I remember the shock of everyone as they seemed to have everything.
+I remember the shock of everyone because they seemed to have everything.
 A friend of mine, Dave Kooi, wrote a great piece on Facebook about the tragedy of people who seem to have everything we all want, but choose to end it all.
-He said the problem is we over-use the word “depressed”.
+He said the problem is we overuse the word “depressed”.
 He described all the scenarios we use it, like “I’m depressed about the cubs”, “I’m depressed a triathlon was canceled due to fires”.
 Because of this, the word “depression” can mean many different things.

 Dave suggested we call this deep depression the Bourdain Syndrome and said “Because apparently it’s a condition in which you can be the coolest and most interesting man in the world – charismatic, talented, admired, charming, attractive – and have a life that everybody wants – yet still be dying on the inside.
 That’s a pretty awful and powerful condition.
 A brain turning on itself.
 And it’s a condition that’s certainly not on the happy-sad continuum.
 That should be clear enough now.
 It has nothing to do with that.
 It’s in a league of its own.”